1979 Spanish general election: Date

+The Cortes Generales were officially dissolved on 1 January 1979 with the publication of the corresponding decree in the BOE, setting election day for 1 March.
+The Congress and the Senate were scheduled to reconvene on 23 and 27 March, respectively.

 Electoral system

-Voting for each chamber of the Cortes Generales was on the basis of universal suffrage, which comprised all nationals over 18 years of age and in full enjoyment of their political rights.
+Voting for each chamber of the Cortes Generales was based on universal suffrage, comprising all Spanish nationals over 18 years of age with full political rights.

-The Congress of Deputies was entitled to a minimum of 300 and a maximum of 400 seats, with the electoral law setting its size at 350.
-348 members were elected in 50 multi-member constituencies—corresponding to the provinces of Spain, with each being allocated an initial minimum of two seats and the remaining 248 being distributed in proportion to their populations, at a rate of approximately one seat per each 144,500 inhabitants or fraction greater than 70,000—using the D'Hondt method and a closed list proportional voting system, with an electoral threshold of three percent of valid votes (which included blank ballots) being applied in each constituency.
-Seats were allocated to constituencies, corresponding to the provinces of Spain.
-The two remaining seats were allocated to Ceuta and Melilla as single-member districts and elected using plurality voting.
-The use of the electoral method resulted in a higher effective threshold based on the district magnitude and the distribution of votes among candidacies.
+The Congress of Deputies had a minimum of 300 and a maximum of 400 seats, with electoral provisions fixing its size at 350.
+Of these, 348 were elected in 50 multi-member constituencies corresponding to the provinces of Spain—each of which was assigned an initial minimum of two seats and the remaining 248 distributed in proportion to population, roughly one seat per 144,500 inhabitants or fraction above 70,000—using the D'Hondt method and closed-list proportional voting, with a three percent-threshold of valid votes (including blank ballots) in each constituency.
+The remaining two seats were allocated to Ceuta and Melilla as single-member districts elected by plurality voting.
+The use of this electoral method resulted in a higher effective threshold depending on district magnitude and vote distribution.

 As a result of the aforementioned allocation, each Congress multi-member constituency was entitled to the following seats: